Utsil Naj - Guatemala

 Context

-Central America It is one of the regions most affected by climate change in the world.
+Central America is one of the regions most affected by climate change in the world.
 Particularly Guatemala, since it is located in the “Dry Corridor”, a region vulnerable to the effects of climate change.
-This threatens the security and means of income of the communities; particularly those that depend on their crops as a source of income and food.
-A significant proportion of these rural communities still cook on open stoves with biomass.
+This threatens the security and livelihoods of communities, particularly those that depend on their crops as a source of income and food.
+A significant proportion of these rural communities still cook on open biomass stoves.

 As a result, families cut down more trees, use more firewood, and produce more smoke every time they need to cook.
-This generates a great impact on the environment and your health.
+This generates a great impact on the environment and their health.

 The Utsil Naj Guatemala Project seeks to address these challenges in an innovative way.
-The use of improved stoves reduces firewood consumption, reduces carbon emissions, and also expels gases
+The use of Improved Cookstoves reduces firewood consumption, reduces carbon emissions, and also expels toxic gases

 WHERE AND WHEN: